breuert/wcrobust0405-code/README.md

 ## Quick Start

-Use the commands below to get the runs for WCRobust04 and WCRobust0405 as they were replicated in the course of our participation in [CENTRE@CLEF19](http://www.centre-eval.org/clef2019/).
+Use the commands below to get the runs for [WCRobust04 and WCRobust0405](https://trec.nist.gov/pubs/trec26/papers/WaterlooCormack-CC.pdf) as they were replicated in the course of our participation in [CENTRE@CLEF19](http://www.centre-eval.org/clef2019/). <br>

 The following `jig` command can be used to index the New York Times corpus and prepare training data for WCRobust04:

 ```